UBC-MDS/PyDataPeek/README.md

 4. **explore_with_word_bubble**: Returns a word bubble visualization for text data given column name.

 ### How this fits in the Python ecosystem
-Several Python packages are available that support exploratory data analysis but none are specific to the use case we are targetting - a simple and technologically friendly way of summarizing data.
+Several Python packages are available that support exploratory data analysis but none are specific to the targeted use cases here - a simple and technologically friendly way of summarizing data.
-- [Pandas Profiling](https://pandas-profiling.github.io/pandas-profiling/docs/): This package generates a report of a dataframe that has some of the features we have proposed.
+- [Pandas Profiling](https://pandas-profiling.github.io/pandas-profiling/docs/): This package generates a report of a dataframe that has some of the features in the proposal.
 Our package will differ from this by offering the user simpler summaries that are friendlier to a non-technical audience.
 - [Python Pandas](https://pandas.pydata.org): Our package will leverage `pandas` functionality to manipulate dataframes.
 Our package functionality overlaps with some functions such as [`pd.describe`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html) which computes summary statistics for dataframes.
-Our package differs in that we aim to offer summary statistics dependent on data type, including long form text data.
+The package differs in that it aims to offer summary statistics dependent on data type, including long form text data.
-- [Python Altair](https://altair-viz.github.io), [Python Seaborn](https://seaborn.pydata.org) and [Python WordCloud](https://github.com/amueller/word_cloud): We will uses these visualization packages to create visualizations that summarize the dataset as well as user-defined features in the dataset.
+- [Python Altair](https://altair-viz.github.io), [Python Seaborn](https://seaborn.pydata.org) and [Python WordCloud](https://github.com/amueller/word_cloud): These visualization packages will be used to create visualizations that summarize the dataset as well as user-defined features in the dataset.

 ### Installation:
 This project is under development!
 Upon it's first release, it can be installed with the following instructions.